 After 1000 kilometers in Slavic countries (Bulgaria and Serbia), I discovered the Latin Romania for 1000 kilometers.
 This is the country where I walked the longest distance.
 I was always in the Carpathian Mountains and went half circle to follow those.
 I had several long parts of autonomy, in high mountains, especially in Retezat and Făgăraș.
 To enter Ukraine through an official border post, I ended my Romanian journey in the rural and touristic Maramureș.

 A week with 240 kilometers has been necessary to hike through the Ukrainian Carpathians.
 The mountains are less high and less steep.
 There are also more villages.
 It was the least developed region of all my hike through Eastern Europe.

 Back in the European Union, I hiked along the border between Slovakia and Poland.
 The beginning was quite easy in the continuity of the Ukrainian Carpathians before, in the central part, the hike through the High Tatras.
 They culminate at 2655 meters with steep terrain, high mountains.
 It is a touristic range with marked trails, huts and I was there in high season, in August.
 Then the Carpathians gradually are getting less higher along the Czech border to Bratislava, on the banks of the Danube.

 From the Ukrainian border, I walked 730 kilometers, but like last year when I played extra time with a part of Via Alpina, I continued in the Austrian Alps, to the Italian border with half a thousand kilometers for dessert.

 Internet website- thru-hikes :

-Forerunner on the through hike of Europe from West to Black Sea, the Englishman Patrick Leigh Fermor walked from London to Istanbul, between the two wars.
-His books are very informative about this region during this troubled time.
+Forerunner of Europe through hike from West to Black Sea, Patrick Leigh Fermor walked from London to Istanbul, between the two wars.
+His book is very informative about this region during this troubled time.